Archive for the ‘Juvederm’ Category

 Sunday, June 28th, 2009

-Hyaluronidase per vials is a lot less expensive than Dermal fillers like juvederm and restylane.
+Hyaluronidase per vials is a lot less expensive than Facial Fillers like juvederm and restylane.
 For this you are paying for the cost of the time from the injector and will depend on their rates on an hourly basis.
 For your lips, I wouldn’t expect that would be more than $250 more or less.
 The doctor or injector that did your procedure should really help you with this to help you achieve the best results.

 Don’t worry, you can get your lips the way you want; it’s not actually that hard as it seems.
 Before you get injections in your lips, it is helpful to go to a doctor with a great sense of aesthetics.